 Despite the pandemic causing economic hardships for many businesses, the chocolate industry seems to be thriving.
-In the US, people have turned to the sweet treat to while their hours away at home.
-This is good news for cocoa producers, traders, and manufacturers, but do consumers know how to tell whether their chocolates come from good quality cocoa beans?
+In the US, people have turned to the sweet treat while their hours away at home.
+This is good news for cocoa producers, traders, and manufacturers, but do consumers know how to tell whether their chocolates come from good-quality cocoa beans?

 Recognizing great quality in cocoa beans is an essential skill for chocolate makers and cocoa traders.
 With this guide, consumers can also learn the basics through these indicators:

 According to a guideline from the European Cocoa Association (ECA), the correct parameter for flavor “includes both the intensity of the cocoa or chocolate flavors, together with any ancillary flavor notes.”
 The primary flavors also include a mix of pleasant bitterness and the right amount of acidity, while the ancillary flavors are a variety of fruity, spicy, nutty, or floral, with notes of caramel, honey, or even hazelnut.

 Producers and traders would not want cocoa beans to have off-flavors, as this affects the end-products.
 A moldy taste and excessively bitter or acidic flavors, resulting from under-drying or over-fermentation, can compromise the value of finished goods.

 A cut test is used to evaluate the quality of fermented cocoa beans.
 Some processors utilize the cut test as an indicator of flavor.
 This evaluation is usually used to assess if a batch of beans was properly fermented.

 Additionally, smoky off-flavors can also negatively affect quality.
 This happens particularly when firewood is used to hasten the drying of the cocoa beans.

 2. Physical Appearance